This guide existed previously but it became corrupted or whatever, so here it is again:

 There are a few uses for this, two obvious, one maybe not so much.

 Tip - Fancy separating an enemy from their team and getting them rekd?
-It's not easy to do due to positioning, but you can roll out behind them and knock them towards your allies.
+It's not easy to do due to positioning, but you can roll out behind an enemy and knock them towards your allies.
 You can initiate a very quick God kill by doing this, especially followed up with your 2 to punch them further into your team.
 Be careful trying this as Geb drops out of the ability when he hits the god, so if he's at the front of a group, his allies will target you (think of a missed Sobek grab)

 Build this last